Why Most Millionaires Use Credit Cards

 Return on Investment

 Millionaires look at these types of things as an investment rather than an expense.
-They'll invest $95 in a card like this to get back $750 in travel rewards plus free trip protection, rental insurance, referral bonuses, etc. It's an immediate 700%+ return on a minimal investment, and they will keep earning more as they purchase things they were going to buy anyway.
+They'll invest $95 in a card like this to get back $750 in travel rewards plus free trip protection, rental insurance, referral bonuses, super-fast tap and go payments, etc. It's an immediate 700%+ return on a minimal investment, and they will keep earning more as they purchase things they were going to buy anyway.

 The key is that they will also pay off that card every month, and won't purchase things they weren't already going to buy to get points, because that's well, pointless.